Faculty and NTC Co-founders

 Angel is a school social worker for the Toronto District School Board and private therapist in Durham region using narrative approaches with individuals, families, children and young people.
 She also offers narrative supervision and consultation.
 As a trainer for the Dulwich Centre International Faculty in Adelaide, Australia Angel is also part of the team for the Master of Narrative Therapy and Community Work program.
 Angel has published various narrative therapy papers and is co-editor with Cheryl White of the 2007 book Conversations about gender, culture, violence and narrative practice.

 Maisa Said has a private practice downtown Toronto where she offers individual, couple and family therapy, as well as consultation, supervision and training in Narrative Therapy.
 Prior to that, Maisa worked with families affected by sexual abuse, and in community and residential settings supporting young people.
 Maisa joined the NTC faculty in 2008 as a facilitator for our Toronto narrative supervisiongroup.
 Maisa can be contaced at 416-471-9609 or firstname.lastname@example.org

 Ruth is the director of the clinical services at a public Children's Mental Health Centre in Toronto, Canada.
 She is a member of the international faculty of the Dulwich Centre and a teacher for the Narrative Therapy Centre of Toronto.
 Ruth has been practicing and teaching narrative therapy for over 20 years, and is particularly committed to the application of these ideas in marginalized communities.
-In the Fall of 2012 Ruth worked with Dulwich Centre in Ramallah, Palestine.
+Ruth is the 2014/2015 recipient of the Elizabeth Manson Award for Clinical Excellence (awarded by the Department of Psychiatry at the Hospital for Sick Children.
 Ruth can be contacted at email@example.com.